 To maximise the quality of visual and vocal connections, a good technical set-up is essential.
 Also, seamless control of the documents is necessary so as not to disrupt the advocacy.
 Among various technical issues, the following should be checked and set up before a virtual hearing.

-- Virtual platform connections: A legal team should have multiple connections to the virtual platform, one for each speaker if possible.
-A witness should have a separate connection too.
-This ensures that there are no disruptions and downtime when changing speakers within a legal team and also prevents an entire legal team falling out of the hearing if the connection is lost.
+- Virtual platform connections: a legal team should have multiple connections to the virtual platform, one for each speaker if possible.
+Witnesses should have separate connections.
+This ensures that there are no disruptions or downtime when switching speakers and also prevents an entire legal team from falling out of the hearing if the connection is lost.

-- Screens: Counsel (i.e., the speaker) should have a minimum of two screens in front of them.
+- Screens: counsel (i.e., the speaker) should have a minimum of two screens in front of them.
 In fact, three screens are recommended: one that shows a live broadcast of the hearing, one that displays the exhibits and demonstratives, and one for the live transcript.
-This allows counsel to self-monitor while keeping an eye on the tribunal and the transcript effortlessly.
+This allows counsel to self-monitor while keeping an eye on the tribunal and the transcript.

-- Cameras: Counsel should decide on how many cameras they would like to use.
+- Cameras: counsel should decide on how many cameras they would like to use.
 Two or three cameras are recommended to properly show the different speakers and prevent any mishaps.
-The type of camera to be used is a matter of personal preference, but it is advisable to avoid using sound-activated cameras.
-These cameras usually make it hard for the tribunal to focus on the speaker, as the video may switch to the noise source at the slightest sound.
+The type of camera to be used is a matter of personal preference, but it is advisable to avoid using sound-activated cameras, which usually make it harder for the tribunal to focus on the speaker, as the video may switch its focus to different noise sources at the slightest sound.

-- Microphones: Counsel should use any microphone they feel comfortable with so long as the audio is clear.
-In general, a podium microphone or a headset with a working microphone is recommended since built-in microphones tend to pick up noise interference and provide lower sound quality.
+- Microphones: counsel should use any microphone they feel comfortable with so long as the audio is clear.
+In general, a podium microphone or a headset with a working microphone is recommended as built-in microphones tend to pick up noise interference and provide lower sound quality.

-- Lighting: Lighting will affect how a speaker appears on screen.
-Counsel should consider in advance which lighting settings work best, whether it is daytime or night-time when the oral presentation is being delivered and the changing light throughout the presentation.
+- Lighting: lighting will affect how a speaker appears on screen.
+Counsel should consider in advance which lighting settings work best, whether the oral advocacy is made during daytime or night-time and the changes in lighting throughout the advocacy.

 Oral openings and closings